How to Build Your App - Our Core Features

 The Home Screen Feature is exactly what you’d imagine — it’s the feature that users will see when they first open your app.

-We suggest using something like the Folder feature, but you can you can set this to be any marketplace feature you’d like.
+We suggest using something like the Folder feature or the Home Page Gride Layout as seen above. - but you can set this to be any marketplace feature you’d like.
 There are two ways you can select which feature you’d like to set as your Home Screen: